-The study focuses on assessing the Nordex wind farm (Delta4000 turbines) in Spain.
-This is a medium wind site with IEC wind class II, which is defined as having an average wind speed of less than 8.5 m/s at hub height.
-The EPD results could be adopted in principle also for wind farms outside of Spain in case the main wind site characteristics are comparable.
+The study focuses on assessing the Nordex wind farm (Delta4000 turbines) in Brazil.
+This is a special wind site with IEC wind class S, with the wind conditions at the site being appropriate for a class I-A, and an average wind speed at hub height of 8.4m/s.
+The EPD results could be adopted in principle also for wind farms outside of Brazil in case the main wind site characteristics are comparable.
 However, the logistic data (transport distances and means) might be different with the related influence on the overall results.